 Rainfordia opercularis - The Australian Flat head perch is a true odd ball fish.
 They have amazing bright coloration with orange and aqua colored stripes when they reach adulthood.
 These specimens are around 1-3" right now but can grow to a max sizing of 5-7".

-As juveniles they should be kept with other small, peaceful fish.
+As juveniles they should be kept with peaceful fish.
 As adults, they can live with other peaceful species that are too large for them to eat.
-Our Biota captive bred Golden Lined Rabbitfish make perfect companions when sized appropriately.
-They do not pick on live coral or sessile inverts, but adults may eat shrimp and other small crustaceans that can fit in their mouths.
+They do not pick on live coral or sessile inverts, but adults can eat any fish, shrimp, etc. that will fit into their large, wide mouths.
+Ideal tank mates are large-bodied fish that are longer and taller than the Flathead Perch.